-The Wilson ball referenced below is required to be used in all IHSA Boys and Girls Soccer state series games.
-There can be no substitution of this ball manufactured by another company, nor can you substitute another legal Wilson Ball (one that carries the registered NFHS mark).
-If the provided supply has been exhausted, you must obtain an additional designated Wilson ball locally.
+The Wilson ball is required to be used in all boys and girls state soccer tournament series games.
+There can be no substitution of a ball manufactured by another company, nor can you substitute a different legal Wilson ball for this one, which incorporates the registered mark of the IHSA in its construction, until the designated supply has been exhausted.
+If your supply becomes exhausted, you must use the designated Wilson ball and obtain it locally.

-The distribution of the official IHSA State Series game ball for Boys and Girls soccer is described below.
+The IHSA Official Ball Game Plan for boys and girls soccer is reproduced below.
 If you have any questions regarding "official ball" use, please contact the IHSA Office.